 Think about all those bits of info and the expenses.
 The total amount is not a low price to pay.
 Thinking that you’d like to save some cash.
 The reason you thought of going for the DIY option in the first place.

 The hiring professionals option

-I went around window shopping for movers and I was happy to have find out that most of them gave a fairly reasonable estimate.
-In fact, they gave a something that is around the same amount the others gave.
+I went around window shopping for movers and I was happy to have found out that most of them gave a fairly reasonable estimate.
+In fact, they gave an estimate that is around the same amount that the others gave.
 So I’m confident there is actually a prevailing rate for their service.

 Things included when hiring a movers company:

 - Movers are included on both ends.
 (From the place of origin to the new address.
-The staff who picks ups your personal properties and things from your former home and the guys who will deliver your things in your new abode).
+The staff who picks up your personal properties and things from your former home, and the guys who will deliver your things into your new abode).

 - Moving pads and blankets